GoldenStarCode/test/README.rst

 In this package these functionalities can be accessed by the implemented curve2vec function.

-2. d_Q distance of two trajcetories
+2. d_Q distance of two trajecetories
 =====================================

 The d_Q distance of two trajectories is the normalized Euclidean distance between two vectorized trajectories via above feature mappings.

 In this package this functionality is given by d_Q function.

-3. d_Q_pi distance of two trajcetories
+3. d_Q_pi distance of two trajectories
 =========================================

 This is the normalized l^p-distance of the associated argmin points on trajectories obtained by landmarks Q.